RUSLoker/Physics2D/README.md

 ### Static Methods
 - **intersection(Vector2D a, Vector2D b, Vector2D c, Vector2D d)**
-    - returns new vector represents intersection of two lines specified with points a, b and c, d.
+    - returns new vector represents point intersection of two lines specified with points a, b and c, d.
     - if there is no intersection returns null.

 ### Concrete Methods